Black and White (1932 film): Plot

+and suggests that the man do it himself, for which he receives a blow to the face.
+The cartoon ends with a view of Lenin’s mausoleum and the call: “Workers of all countries and oppressed peoples of the world, unite!”

-The soundtrack of the film is the traditional Negro spiritual titled: "Sometimes I Feel like a Motherless Child". sung by the famous singer Paul Robeson.
+The soundtrack of the film is the traditional Black spiritual Sometimes I Feel like a Motherless Child sung by Paul Robeson.

 Aesthetic approach

 Stylistically the animated short, like many other European animated films, places emphasis the communication of ideas and messages; a direct contrast to the style favored by Disney, which sought to "create relatable characters with expressive personalities and attitudes."